Sustainability Management in Governance & Economic Dimension

 Customer Relationship and Complaint Management(3-3)

 The Group is committed to meeting customer needs to enhance satisfaction and positive customer experiences.
 Recognizing that customer satisfaction and strong relationships are fundamental to long-term business sustainability, the Group aims to develop high-quality, standardized products and services across all business units to meet customer expectations.
 Appropriate, accurate, and responsible marketing practices are in place so customers receive reliable information for decision-making.
 Furthermore, the Group provides various channels for customers to provide feedback, suggestions, and satisfaction evaluations to continuously improve the quality of the operations, products, and services, ensuring that customers receive products and services that meet their needs to the greatest extent possible.
-This approach helps retain the existing customer base and encourages its expansion, driving the Group's continued growth.
+This approach helps retain the existing customer base and encourages its expansion through word of mouth, driving the Group's continued growth.

 Code of Business Conduct: Guidelines for Dealing with Customers